About This Guide

 Five Practices for Growing in Honesty

-Honesty is not just a value you hold.
-It is a practice you develop.
+Honesty isn't just a value you hold.
+It's a practice you develop.
 Here are concrete ways to strengthen your integrity as a faith-driven leader.

 Start with Self-Honesty